No ratings yet

 • Veggies – this is super flexible.
 Other great veggie options: steamed broccoli, pan fried zucchini and mushrooms, etc.

-✅ How to Make Simple Pesto Pasta with Veggies
+✅ How to Make Pesto Pasta with Roasted Vegetables

 roasted tomatoes, squash and onions on tray